raghul-tech/Snake-Feast/README.md

      ```
 ### Usage
 - Open the game and press "Start" to begin.
-- Use the arrow keys to control the snake.
+- Use the arrow keys or WASD keys to control the snake.
 - Try to eat as much food as possible without hitting the walls or your own body.

 ### Future Enhancements